iAugux/SlideMenu-Swift/README.md

 ### Contributions

-It was seperated from [Twitter-SideMenu-Swift](https://github.com/ziyang0621/Twitter-SideMenu-Swift)
+I seperated it from [Twitter-SideMenu-Swift](https://github.com/ziyang0621/Twitter-SideMenu-Swift) and did some modifications.

 ###Screenshots